Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-30-hearts-minds.md

 “Hell no yer not!” he agreed.
 “Anywho, if I run I bet I can still make it to the mess before Base.”

-*That*---a burst of the classic and inevitable SOR competitiveness---managed to completely lift Martina’s mood.
+*That* - a burst of the classic and inevitable SOR competitiveness - managed to completely lift Martina’s mood.
 “Can’t have him beat you on two things today,” she mocked, gently.
 “Go.
 Knock some sense into ‘Horse.
 I’ll see you for weigh-in this evening.”

 Firth nodded and accelerated Mess-wards, and Martina headed in the direction of the suit shop.
 With Major Powell having decided unofficially that they were getting themselves the latest in high-tech gauss weaponry to go with the latest in high-tech armor, there was a lot of R&D going into developing an iteration on the suit’s HUD ready to work with the serial bus on the new gun.
-It was tough going---C&M had hundreds of wonderful notions for what they could achieve, all of which looked very pretty in the concept documents and would have doubtless wowed civilian buyers, but fatally cluttered an actual operator’s field of view.
+It was tough going - C&M had hundreds of wonderful notions for what they could achieve, all of which looked very pretty in the concept documents and would have doubtless wowed civilian buyers, but fatally cluttered an actual operator’s field of view.

 The latest version had come to them just last night alongside the updated life support components, and for the first time since the process had started Martina hadn’t woken to umpteen emails kvetching about C&M’s flair for the artistic.
 This, usually, was a good sign.